Terms & Conditions | About Open Prepaid Funeral Plans

 The contribution to disbursements does not guarantee to cover the cost at the time of need.
 We can only provide you with an estimate of the contribution that you need to make in order to pay the costs of the Disbursements at Redemption.

-You must pay the total price set out in the Funeral Plan Summary (including a £285 administration fee) for arranging the Funeral Plan, which will be deducted from the amount paid into the Trust on Commencement.
+You must pay the total price set out in the Funeral Plan Summary (including a £285 Admin Fee) for arranging the Funeral Plan.
+This Fee will be paid by the Open Trust to Open Prepaid Funerals once your plan has been set up.

 Funeral services do not incur VAT at the date of the agreement.
 However, if VAT or any other form of tax becomes chargeable on a funeral service or part of it in the future, the person arranging your funeral must pay VAT (or equivalent tax) at the time of the funeral.
 Other taxes or costs may exist that are not paid through us or imposed by us.

-If you choose to pay for your plan by instalments over 12 months or less, you will not be charged any interest.
-If you choose to pay for your plan by instalments over a period of between 12 months and 2 years, you will be charged interest at a rate equivalent to 4.9% per annum.
+If you choose to pay for your plan by instalments over 12 months, you will not be charged any interest.
+If you choose to pay for your plan by instalments over a period of 24 months, you will be charged interest at a rate equivalent to an APR of 4.9% per annum.
+Open Prepaid do not benefit financially from this fee, 100% of what you pay for your plan, other than the Administration Fee is allocated to the value of your plan.

-• We accept direct payment by cheque, bank transfer, credit or debit cards.
+• We accept direct payment from a UK bank account by cheque, bank transfer, credit or debit cards (excluding American Express).

 • We do not accept cash.

-• We will allow you to settle the cost of the plan in monthly instalments for a maximum term of two years by direct debit up to a maximum age of 90.
+• We will allow you to settle the cost of the plan, (excluding £285 Admin Fee) in monthly instalments for a maximum term of 24 months by direct debit up to a maximum age of 90 by default, Plan Holders over the age of 90 wishing to pay by instalments may need to provide medical or other health information.

-• If you choose to pay by instalments and you die within two years from Commencement by any other means than Accidental Death then we will return the instalments in full.
+• If you choose to pay by instalments and you pass away within two years from Commencement by any other means than Accidental Death then we will return the instalments in full (excluding the £285 Admin Fee).

-• You will be notified that unless the shortfall is settled in the next 10 working days, then the plan will be cancelled, and a refund of instalments will be paid.
+• 3.
+You will be notified that unless the shortfall is settled in the next 10 working days, then the plan will be cancelled, and a refund of instalments will be paid (excluding the £285 Admin fee).

-• Full payment for the Funeral Plan must be made before the Covered Individual reaches the age of 90.
+• Full payment for the Funeral Plan must be made before the Covered Individual reaches the age of 90 unless otherwise agreed in writing by Open Prepaid Funerals Ltd.

 Your payment for the Funeral Arrangement Services will be held on trust by the Trust.